crusepartnership/aliases/README.md

 View the last commit against a working branch (that contains a JIRA reference)

 ### jira
-Get the last JIRA reference from a working branch
+Get the last JIRA reference from a working branch (JIRA reference is copied to clipboard)

 ### viewjira
 Open the related JIRA from the most recent commit